Watch: Ghost swinging on a swing caught on camera in Delhi park

 Viral: TikTok star-turned BJP leader Sonali Phogat hits official with slippers

-In the clip, it can seen police personnel was recording the eerie movement as the gym equipment moves in a spooky manner without anyone sitting on it.
+In the clip, it can be seen police personnel was recording the eerie movement as the gym equipment moves in a spooky manner without anyone sitting on it.

-Till now no one has ensured about the place of the park but netizens claimed it to be from Japanese Park in Delhi's Rohini area.
-Where multiple claimed it, Kanshiram Park, in Nandanpura.
+Till now no one has ensured about the place of the park but netizens claimed it to be from Japanese Park in Delhi's Rohini area where multiple claimed it, Kanshiram Park, in Nandanpura.

-After the video went viral on social media, the circle officer went to investigate the matter and said that it is someone's prank.
+After the video went viral on social media, the circle officer went to investigate the matter and said that it might be someone's prank.
 According to a leading portal, the cops said that they are investigating the matter.

 Last year, with the same tone, the CCTV cameras positioned outside the Post Graduate Institute of Medical Education and Research in Chandigarh captured a wheelchair moving on its own.